rjspencer/docs/api_v1.md

         ]
     }

+# Events
+Events on StageBloc can be many different things including shows, conferences, or really anything.

+## /events
+`[GET] /account/{accountId}/events`
+This endpoint can be used to list the events for an account.

+### GET Parameters

+direction

+    the direction to list results in

+    accepted values are "ASC" or "DESC"

+    defaults to "DESC"

+limit

+    the number of items to limit the response to

+    accepted values are any positive number

+    defaults to 50

+offset

+    how much to offset the returned items by

+    accepted values are any number greater than or equal to zero

+    defaults to 0

+order_by

+    what to order the results by

+    accepted values are "created", "startDateTime", "endDateTime"

+    defaults to "startDateTime"

+upcoming

+	whether or not to include upcoming events

+	accepted values are true or false

+	defaults to true

+past

+	whether or not to include past events

+	accepted values are true or false

+	defaults to true

+### Example Response

+	{
+	    "metadata": {
+	        "http_code": 200
+	    },
+	    "data": [{
+	        "id": 1611,
+	        "title": "Awesome Thing Happening!",
+	        "description": "",
+	        "short_url": "http:\/\/stgb.dev\/e\/tM",
+	        "ticket_price": 0,
+	        "ticket_link": "",
+	        "start_date_time": "2014-10-12 11:00:00 -04:00",
+	        "end_date_time": "2014-10-12 14:00:00 -04:00",
+	        "timezone": "America\/New_York",
+	        "comment_count": 1,
+	        "like_count": 0,
+	        "attending_count": 0,
+	        "custom_field_data": {
+	            "is-sold-out": false
+	        },
+	        "location": {
+	            "name": "StageBloc Office",
+	            "street_address": "935 W Chestnut",
+	            "street_address_2": "",
+	            "city": "Chicago",
+	            "state": "IL",
+	            "postal_code": "12345",
+	            "country": "UA",
+	            "latitude": 0,
+	            "longitude": 0
+	        },
+			"user_has_liked": false,
+			"user_is_attending": "maybe"
+	    }]
+	}

+### Response Explanation

+ticket_link

+	a link to a third party service where tickets for this events can be purchased

+start\_date\_time & end\_date_time

+	the start / end date and time of the event, unlike other timestamps they won't be in GMT time but will specify an offset from GMT

+timezone

+	the timezone the event is in which is specified by the hour offset in the start and end time

+user\_is_attending

+	if the request is made with a logged in user, this will specify "yes", "no", or "maybe"

 # Actions
 StageBloc as a network has a lot of social functionality built in that allows fans to interact with content.
 Those endpoints are outlined here.